makrai/notes/bruyne21-cross-framework-dutch-emo.md

   multi-framework) and the pivot model
   * we randomly select a number of instances and discuss their predictions
   * Tweets/Captions: Figures 9–11/12--14
-  * the base model’s accuracy was higher for the Tweets, the confusion matrices
+  * the base model’s accuracy was higher for the Tweets
-  * there are less misclassifications per class in Captions, which corresponds
+  * there are less misclassifications per class in Captions
     * overall higher macro F1 score (0.372 compared to 0.347)
 * the classifiers perform poorly on the smaller classes (fear and love)
 * meta-learner